-Trustees bring a diversity of experiences, skills, knowledge, and questions to public library board work.
-Board policies and practices vary across the province and BCLTA is focused on common issues of common concern for board development.
 Your board chair, your library director, and BCLTA all have a role in helping you find further resources specific to your needs.
-The Libraries Branch staff are available for all questions regarding the Library Act.
+The BC Public Libraries Branch staff are also available for your questions, particularly those regarding the Library Act.

 Your board expenses discussions might cover a wide range of topics such as:

-- Available board funds and expanding available funds.
+• Available board funds and expanding available funds

-- Policy development and oversight.
+• Policy development and oversight

-- Expenses and risk management.
+• Expenses and risk management

-- Professional development needs and outcomes.
+• Professional development needs and outcomes

-- Out of pocket expenses related to board work.
+• Out of pocket expenses related to board work

-- Developing an accessible and inclusive board.
+• Developing an accessible and inclusive board

 Resources